 A mainstay of communication between infected machines and command and control servers are domains created using Domain Generation Algorithms (DGAs).
 A DGA circumvents any need to embed the location of control servers directly in the malware, and it enables attackers to regain control of their botnets even in the face of sink holing and takedowns.
 Using a generalization of the method behind the Cisco Umbrella DGA score, we can reliably predict when hostnames were generated without having to rely on developing models of what lexical patterns to look for.

 Not all top level domains (TLDs) are created equal.
-Over the years, the TLDs of choice for spammers has changed according to the following factors: cost, ease of batch registration, verification of registrant identity, and abuse complaint policies.
-Using our global reach, we can assess the risk indicated by the currently observed abuse levels, and combined with our other indicators, help security analysts make more informed decisions.
+Over the years, the TLDs of choice for spammers have changed according to the following factors: cost, ease of batch registration, verification of registrant identity, and abuse complaint policies.
+Using our global reach, we can assess the risk indicated by the currently observed abuse levels, and, combined with our other indicators, help security analysts make more informed decisions.

 Umbrella's global complement of data centers gives us visibility into DNS requests made by clients around the world.
 Is a domain getting requests from a country where it typically doesn't?
 Did the number of countries requesting a domain suddenly change?
 By analyzing requests to domains across all countries in the world, patterns emerge that allow us to detect anomalous behavior and identify increased risk.